-12. Notwithstanding the County's conclusion, based on its investigation and analysis of Jimenez's background, that Jimenez possessed the requisite good moral character for employment and certification, the Commission proposed to deny certification based on his isolated use of cocaine and marijuana.
-The Commission's proposed action is not warranted by the proof.
+12. Notwithstanding the County's conclusion, based on its investigation and analysis of Mera's background, that Mera possessed the requisite good moral character for employment and certification, the Commission proposed to deny certification based on the foregoing isolated incidents.
+The Commission's action is unwarranted.

-13. Here, Jimenez, born January 1, 1964, used marijuana infrequently, the last time being about 7 years ago when he was 17 years of age and a high school student.
-His use of cocaine occurred on but one day in his life, and at the time he was 19 years of age.
-Such isolated and dated usage can hardly be termed proximate or frequent within the meaning of Rule 11B-27.0011(2), or persuasive evidence of bad moral character.
+13. Here, Mera, born August 20, 1963, used marijuana one time 12 years ago when he was 14-15 years of age, and cocaine one time 7 years ago when he was 19 years of age.
+At no time did he knowingly purchase stolen property.
+Such isolated and dated usage of marijuana and cocaine can hardly be termed proximate or frequent within the meaning of rule 11B-27.0011(2), or persuasive evidence of bad moral character.
 4/

-14. Currently, Jimenez is married and the father of a fourteen-month-old daughter.
-He has been employed by the County as a corrections officer, a position of trust and confidence, for approximately two and one-half years.
-His annual evaluations demonstrated that his performance has been above satisfactory to outstanding, and his periodic drug screenings have all met with negative results.
+14. To date, Mera has been employed by the County as a corrections officer, a position of trust and confidence, for approximately two years.
+His annual evaluations have ranged from above satisfactory to outstanding, and his periodic drug screenings have all met with negative results.
 By those who know of him, he is considered an excellent employee, observant of the rules, honest, fair and respectful of the rights of others.

-15. Overall, Jimenez has demonstrated that he possessed the requisite good moral character when he was employed by the County as a correctional officer, and has demonstrated in this de novo proceeding that he currently possesses the requisite good moral character for certification.
+15. Overall, Mera has demonstrated that he possessed the requisite good moral character when he was employed by the County as a correctional officer, and has demonstrated in this de novo proceeding that he currently possesses the requisite good moral character for certification.